Malt liquor: Brewing and legal definitions

-Owing to inconsistencies in American alcoholic beverage regulations, which can vary from state to state, the term "malt liquor" lacks a stable definition.
-In some states, malt liquor refers to any alcoholic beverage made by fermenting grain and water; in these states a non-alcoholic beer may also be called a non-alcoholic or non-intoxicating malt liquor.
-In some states, products labeled "beer" must fall below a certain alcohol content, and beers that exceed the mark must be labeled as "malt liquor".
+Today, malt liquor is typically made with a combination of grains, including wheat, rye, and corn.
+It is often bottled or canned and has a higher alcohol content than most beers.
+Some brands of malt liquor are also available in barrels.
 While ordinary beers in the United States average around 4-5% alcohol by volume, malt liquors typically range from 6% up to 9% alcohol by volume.
 A typical legal definition is Colorado's Rev. Stat. ss.
 12-47-103(19), which provides that:

 "Malt Liquors" includes beer and shall be construed to mean any beverage obtained by the alcoholic fermentation of any infusion or decoction of barley, malt, hops or any other similar products, or any combination thereof, in water containing more than three and one fifth percent of alcohol by weight.

 Alcohol percentages measured by weight translate into larger figures when re-expressed as alcohol percentages by volume, because ethanol is less dense than water.

 History

 The term "malt liquor" is documented in England in 1690 as a general term encompassing both beer and ale.
 The first mention of the term in North America appears in a patent issued by the Canadian government on July 6, 1842, to one G. Riley for "an improved method of brewing ale, beer, porter, and other maltliquors."

 The Clix brand is often credited as the first malt liquor made in the United States, granted a patent in 1948.
 The first widely successful malt liquor brand in America was Country Club, which was produced in the early 1950s by the M. K. Goetz Brewing Company in St. Joseph, Missouri.

-Other popular contemporary brands include Colt 45, St. Ides, Mickey's, Steel Reserve, King Cobra, and Olde English 800.
+Popular brands include Colt 45, St. Ides, Mickey's, Steel Reserve, King Cobra, Olde English 800, Country Club, Magnum, Schlitz Bull, Private Stock, Earthquake, Camo, Hurricane, Natty Daddy, and Icehouse Edge.

 Advertising

 The core market for malt liquor brewers in the United States in recent decades has been the Black and Hispanic populations.
-Brewers' use of target marketing in advertising malt liquor primarily to young, inner-city, black males has been controversial, due to the drink's higher alcohol content and the perceived vulnerability of the target audience.
+Brewers' use of target marketing in advertising malt liquor primarily to young, inner-city, black males has been controversial, because of the drink's higher alcohol content and the perceived vulnerability of the target audience.
 Brewers and advertisers have stated that they simply advertise to those who already buy their products.
 Critics have objected to the targeting of a segment of the population suffering disproportionately from alcohol-related disease and poor access to medical care.

-In order to highlight the potency of malt liquor, brand names have stressed powerful imagery such as Colt 45, Big Bear, and Power Master, and used slogans such as "It's got more" or "The Real Power".
-Power and sexual dominance have been common themes in advertising.
-Ads for Power Master were eventually banned in the United States due to regulations against advertising the strength of alcoholic beverages.
+In order to highlight the potency of malt liquor, brand names have stressed powerful imagery such as Colt 45 (a reference to the .45 Colt handgun cartridge), Big Bear, and Power Master, and used slogans such as "It's got more" or "The Real Power".
+Power and sexual dominance have been common themes in their advertising.
+Latter-20th-century television commercials for Schlitz Malt Liquor featured an 1800-lb.
+Brahma bull charging through walls.
+Ads for Power Master, and the brand name itself, were eventually banned in the United States by regulations against advertising implying the strength of alcoholic beverages.